VSCode Info (pre 2018)

 }

-I continually forget to use ${python.pythonPath} and isDefault, so will look into that later to see if you can add defaults or extra options.
+I often forget to use ${python.pythonPath} and isDefault, so it would be nice if you could include defaults or extra options in your user/workspace settings.

 trivial python notes